danielvivaspe/typeform-extractor/readme.md

 - **field_names:** Dict with all column names to change
 - **sentiment:** Columns to analyze with sentiment analysis.
 If empty, no analysis will be made
 - **fixed_fields:** Constant columns to add to the Dataframe, Its value will be the same in all rows
+- **auto_translate:** If True, it will fetch column names from Typeform API.
+Use this with caution, they may not be the names you want or may be too long.
+It will only fetch columns that do not appear in **field_names**.
 <br/><br/>

 #### 3. Press play!